karatelabs/karate/README.md

 ```

 ### JUnit HTML report
-When you use the `@RunWith(Karate.class)` - after the execution of each feature, an HTML report is output to the `target/surefire-reports` folder and the full path will be printed to the console (see [video](https://twitter.com/KarateDSL/status/935029435140489216)).
+When you use a JUnit runner - after the execution of each feature, an HTML report is output to the `target/surefire-reports` folder and the full path will be printed to the console (see [video](https://twitter.com/KarateDSL/status/935029435140489216)).

 ```
 html report: (paste into browser to view)